bgord/knowledge/roadmap.md

 - How to use placeholders (R.\_) in Ramda?
 - How to just intl.number to format quotas?

+## GIT (0/11)
+- How to rebase?
+What is `git rebase -i` useful for?
+- How does `git rm` work?
+- What to do when branches have diverged?
+- What does `git pull --rebase` do?
+- What are `git submodules`?
+What are they useful for?
+- What's a `..` operator in git log?
+- What is a `...` operator in `git diff`?
+- What is a `...` operator in `git log`?
+- How to obtain useful logs with `git log`?
+- How to remove a file from all the git history?
+- What do all the options in `git add -i` mean?

+## Docker (0/8)
+- What are ARGs?
+- How does docker-compose work?
+- How to setup a MongoDB container?
+- How to access a DB inside the container on the host machine?
+- How to access a DB inside another container?
+- How to retain MongoDB database in the container?
+- How to backup MongoDB in the container?
+- A `docker-compose.yml` file for the express/MongoDB setup.

+## UNIX (0/9)
+- What's a reverse proxy?
+- How to setup a reverse proxy?
+- What is the purpose of nginx?
+- How to select a value from path in `jq`?
+- How to set a value for path in `jq`?
+- How to retrieve a data from the n-th column and the n-th row from the CSV file?
+- How to change a data from the n-th column and the n-th row from the CSV file?
+- How to sum numbers from the n-th column from the CSV file?
+- How to create a Makefile for containerized react app?
+- How to add arguments for a Makefile script?

+## Vim (0/5)
+- What is an buffer, exactly?
+- How to run a line through an external program?
+- What are the sentence, paragraph, section text objects?
+- How to fold functions and other blocks of code?
+- How to work with marks efficiently?

 ## English (0/5)
 - Explore "0 conditional".
 - Explore "1st conditional".